-- Issued a perfect Mint State 70 grade from the Professional Coin Grading Service.
+- Issued a perfect grade of Mint State 70 from the Professional Coin Grading Service.

-- Bears the “W” mint mark from the West Point Mint.
+- Bears a “W” mint mark from the West Point Mint.

 - Carries a $1 (USD) face value backed by the federal government.

 - Ships in PCGS sealed plastic slabs.